Van Bergen Prize

-- should be an innovative activity for the Leiden University community
+- Concerns an innovative activity for the Leiden and The Hague student community

-- cost budget, including any other sources of funding.
+- Cost estimate, including any other sources of funding

 Leiden City Safari

-The first winning project, Leiden City Safari, is organised by the LUMC International Student Committee (LisCo).
+Leiden City Safari is organised by the LUMC International Student Committee (LisCo).
 Leiden City Safari is a city tour that aims to introduce international students to the city of Leiden as well as to fellow Dutch students.